kubernetes/kubernetes/docs/getting-started-guides/aws.md

 The script above relies on AWS S3 to deploy the software to instances running in EC2.

+NOTE: The script will provision a new VPC and a 5 node k8s cluster in us-west-2 (Oregon).
+It'll also try to create a keypair called "kubernetes" as well as create or reuse an IAM role also called "kubernetes" so make sure one doesn't already exist prior to running the script in order to elminate a potential conflict.

-Once the cluster is up, it will print the ip address of your cluster.
+Once the cluster is up, it will print the ip address of your cluster, this process takes ~5 minutes.

 ```
 export KUBERNETES_MASTER=https://<ip-address>